juanclopgar97/python_sharp/README.md

 Key factor to know when an event is an *Event with modifiable argument* is if the ***EventArgs* class class contains a property with a setter**.

-*LocationChangingEventArgs* does not contain a property with a setter by itself, but due it inherits from an *EventArgs* which contains it (*CancellableEventArgs*), we can consider that *LocationChangingEventArgs* actually contains a property with a setter.
+*LocationChangingEventArgs* does not contain a property with a setter by itself, but because it inherits from an *EventArgs* which contains it (*CancellableEventArgs*), we can consider that *LocationChangingEventArgs* actually contains a property with a setter.

 For this particular example *cancel* property is set to *False* by default, when the  *EventArgs* object is passed to the subscribers now they have the ability to change *cancel* value property: